-I am a senior policy fellow at the European Council on Foreign Relations (ECFR).
+I am a senior policy fellow on geoeconomics at the European Council on Foreign Relations (ECFR).
 I love to present complex issues in a clear, accessible way.
-My areas of interest include the global economy, geopolitics and sanctions.
+My areas of interest include the global economy, geopolitics, sanctions, de-risking and export controls.
 I am based in London, with frequent trips to Paris.

 Before joining ECFR, I was the global forecasting director of the Economist Intelligence Unit (EIU), the research arm of The Economist.
 I led the EIU’s global economic and geopolitical analysis, with a special interest in trade developments, emerging markets and economic statecraft.